cmdanicich/wedge2020/README.md

 Files Task1.ipynb, Task2.ipynb, and Task3.ipynb contains code to complete each task

+## *WEDGE DISCREPENCY*
+I first queried the tables in GBQ then saved the data to a .csv file.
+I then uploaded that data into R. Using dplyr and ggplot, I created a scatterplot of my data points against yours to see where my outliers were.
+I then filtered the years by month to see the exact months that did not match up.
+This resulted in 2010 and 2012 creating some trouble, specifically in October, November, and December.
+In 2010, October, November, and December are double what your data points are.
+In 2012, October, November, and December are only off by a few thousands.
+The .csv file I used to upload the data into R is not in the repository because my gitignore isn't passing any .csv files through for obvious reasons.

 ## Task 1
 For task one, the following items are done:
 - unzips the large .csv files